Those committees are:

 Mr Martyn Bailey, Soufflet Bairds Malt Ltd

-Mr Steven Rowley, Simpsons Malt Ltd
+Mr Steven Rowley, Simpsons Malt

 Dr Julian South, Secretariat